arniebradfo/Transitions/README.md

 ## TODO List
 - finer css
+	- post-link hover and interaction
 		- layer image and gradients properly
-	- post-link hover and interaction
+		- make sure everything animates smoothly
+		- undo side effects
 	- loading / unloading animations
 - password protected?
 - what to do about the logo